 Many advertisers make the mistake of selecting too broad an audience.

-- If you don’t tell the system who you want to reach (e.g., women aged 25–35 who are interested in skincare), your ads could show up to random people who are not interested at all.
+- If you don’t tell the system who you want to reach (e.g., women aged 25–35 who are interested in skincare), your ads could show up to random people who are not keen at all.

 - Always narrow down your audience based on location, age, interests, and behaviors.

 #2.
-Ignoring Mobile Optimization
+Ignoring Mobile Optimisation

 Today, over 60% of online traffic comes from mobile devices.